ARBUCHELI/RESPONSIVE-WEB-NEWSPAPER/README.md

 <strong>INSTRUCTIONS</strong>

-1) Donwload and unzip the repository.
+1) Donwload and unzip the repository folder.
 2) Inside of the repository directory a zipped folder with the name images is located.
 Unzip the images folder located inside of the repository.
 3) Open the index.html file in Google Chrome to see the project.